rekha-balan/azure-docs-test2-pr.nl-NL/articles/data-lake-store/data-lake-store-copy-data-wasb-distcp.md

 ---
-title: Copy data to and from WASB into Data Lake Store using Distcp| Microsoft Docs
+title: Copy data to and from WASB into Azure Data Lake Storage Gen1 using Distcp| Microsoft Docs
-description: Use Distcp tool to copy data to and from Azure Storage Blobs to Data Lake Store
+description: Use Distcp tool to copy data to and from Azure Storage Blobs to Azure Data Lake Storage Gen1
 services: data-lake-store
 documentationcenter: ''
 author: nitinme